bearsaturday/BEAR.Saturday/README.md

 ## What is BEAR.Satruday ?

-BEAR.Saturday is a resource oriented web framework for PHP5.2+
+BEAR.Saturday is a resource oriented web framework for PHP5.2+  (deprecated)

-Use [BEAR.Sunday](http://bearsunday.github.io/) for new project.
+[BEAR.Sunday](http://bearsunday.github.io/) is available for the new project.

 Requirements
 ------------